 If your adult child or other family member is found to not have the capacity to sign his or her own Powers of Attorney, it may be necessary to apply for “Guardianship”.

 A Guardian of Property is responsible for the incapable person’s money, real estate, bills, vehicles, and personal belongings.
-A Guardian of Property can do almost anything in regards to someone’s property EXCEPT make a will.
+A Guardian of Property can do almost anything in regards to someone’s property EXCEPT make a will, or make changes to a “beneficiary name” on the incapable person’s behalf, to an account such as for investments, insurance, etc.

 Statutory Guardianship of Property does not give anyone the legal authority to make decisions about what would be typically included as Guardian of Personal Care such as: Healthcare, nutrition, clothing, shelter, safety, hygiene.
 Fortunately, relatives such as parents are often already the substitute decision maker for medical decisions and don’t really need that extra legal authority to make decisions over hygiene etc.